Juicy Secrets: 17 Exotic Fruits in Mexico You Must Taste!

 How to eat Mexican papayas

-Cut the papaya in half lengthwise and scoop out the small black seeds.
-You can then peel it and cut it in slices to eat as is.
+Cut the papaya in half lengthwise and scoop out the little black seeds.
+Peel it and slice it up to enjoy on its own.
+You’ll also find papaya mixed into salads and blended into dressings.

 10) Prickly pear (tuna fruit)